epfl-si/PhDperf/doc/FAQ.md

 - the signing of a state (certainly with a "is it valid ?" button)
 - the notification (certainly an email sent) ('send_email')
 - Pdf generation

+**Q: Why disabled fields are not being stored ?**

+**A:** Despite formio will send the disabled formfield, we filter out them to keep clean workflow instance variables